 Plasma gas sterilization is a method that uses a chamber with low-temperature gas plasma that is hydrogen peroxide-based to kill microorganisms on medical instruments.
 This method is more costly, but it is safe for the environment and incredibly effective.
 Plasma gas sterilization is also an appropriate method for sterilizing equipment that is sensitive to moisture.
 The vaporized hydrogen peroxide sterilizes the instruments when added to the chamber.
 Once you remove the vapor from the chamber, it produces a lower temperature plasma that ensures complete sterilization.

 Chemical sterilization utilizes chemical solutions like bleach, ozone, hydrogen peroxide, and ethylene oxide to sterilize equipment.
+Chemical sterilization is commonly used where the aforementioned methods are not feasible for heat sensitive medical devices.
+Mitricide® OPA Plus is a high-level disinfectant used to reprocess medical devices.
+The active ingredient is ortho-phthalaldehyde making it glutaraldehyde-free solution.
 With this method, you submerge your medical instruments within the chemical solution, and the chemicals kill any bacteria and pathogens that are present.
 However, this method is not suitable for instruments and materials that are highly sensitive, such as fiber optics and biological materials.

 Now that you have a better understanding of several essential sterilization tips for medical instruments, you can implement these strategies at your healthcare facility.
 Check out American Hospital Supply’s extensive selection of hospital equipment today.
 With properly sterilized instruments and equipment, medical professionals all over the world can save lives and perform amazing procedures.